Index Alterhuman Other Guestbook Links

 The annoying answer is that you don’t — not really.
 Alterhumanity isn’t a hard science, we can’t run calculations to determine which identity facets fit into which categories.
 All our jargon should be opt-in, not something you feel forced to use because you fit a dictionary definition.

-If your kintype is a labradoodle and you later learn that goldendoodles exist, and you feel like you’re a goldendoodle concurrently with your labradoodle kintype, you can choose to call the goldendoodle a paratype, a kintype, both, or neither.
+If your kintype is a labradoodle and you later learn that goldendoodles exist, and you feel like you’re a goldendoodle concurrently with being a labradoodle, you can choose to call the goldendoodle a paratype, a kintype, both, or neither.

 “Paratype” is an opt-in category (no one is forced to use it) and it’s not an exclusive category (if something’s a paratype that doesn’t mean it can’t simultaneously be another kind of ‘type too).